dbascode/dbascode/README.md

 Command | Description
 --------|------------
-`plan <source>` | Compare old and new states and create migration plan.
-New state is read from the `source` file path.
+`plan <source>` | Compare old and new states and create a migration plan.
+The new state is read from the `source` file path.
 If the `---output` option specified, creates the plan file to be used for migration.
 `migrate` | Performs migration.
 Either `--plan` or `--migration` options must be specified for migration.
 If a plan is specified, pgascode will read SQL queries to execute from it.
-If other migration was performed since creation of the state file, the migration will fail.
-If a source is specified, pgascode will generate migration plan and execute it immediately.
+If another migration was performed since the state file creation, the migration will fail.
+If a source is specified, pgascode will generate a migration plan and execute it immediately.

 #### Options